Search Results

 Read More Janna Knittel

-Janna Knittel is the author of Real Work, a finalist for the 2023 Minnesota Book Award in poetry, and the chapbook Fish & Wild Life.
-Knittel has also published poems in Blue Mountain Review, Conduit, Constellations, North Dakota Quarterly, Pleiades, The Trumpeter, and The Wild Word as well as the following anthologies: Waters Deep: A…
+Janna Knittel (he/she/they) is the author of Real Work, a finalist for the 2023 Minnesota Book Award in poetry, and the chapbook Fish & Wild Life.
+Knittel has also published poems in multiple journals as well as the following anthologies: Blue, A Humana Obscura Anthology (2025), Broad Wings, Long Legs: A Rookery of Heron Poems…

 Read More Nancy Koester